-This examination takes place at the beginning of the fertility treatment, at the time of the basic assessment; it requires the collection of a semen sample obtained by masturbation.
+This examination takes place at the beginning of the male fertility treatment, at the time of the basic assessment; it requires the collection of a semen sample obtained by masturbation.
 The spermogram is a basic test that examines the quality of the sperm present in the ejaculate, as well as its consistency.
 It also allows to determine the number of spermatozoa (count), the proportion of spermatozoa that move (motility), their ability to move forward (progression) and the number of abnormal sperm (morphology).

 Hormones are complex chemicals that are synthesized by an endocrine gland and circulate in body fluids.
 They can trigger or regulate the activity of an organ or a group of cells located elsewhere in the body.

 - Follicle Stimulating Hormone (FSH) is a hormone that stimulates the development and maturation of De Graaf follicles in the ovaries of women and spermatogenesis in humans.

 - Testosterone stimulates the development of male sexual characteristics.